Amrit Gope: Jamshedpur B

 Gope, first tasted senior competitive football with Jamshedpur B in the 2018–19 season.
 On 13 January 2019, he made his debut for the reserve team, against TRAU, in a 1–0 loss.
 He played a combined 12 matches for them in the I-League 2nd Division, over two seasons.

 Gope got promoted to the senior team ahead of the 2019–20 season, after impressive performances in between the sticks with the reserves team.

 TRAU

 Having worked his way up from the Jamshedpur B, Gope signed for TRAU on a one-year deal.
-On 9 January 2021, he made his debut for the club, against Aizawl in a 1–0 win, riding on some valiant goalkeeping by Gope himself.
+On 9 January 2021, he made his debut for the club, against Aizawl in a 1–0 win, riding on some valiant goalkeeping.
+He saved a penalty from MC Malsawmzuala and received a yellow card but managed to kept a clean-sheet in a 1-0 win over Aizawl FC.

 Gope extended his contract with TRAU ahead of the 2021–22 season.
+He played in nine matches and managed to keep three clean sheets throughout the season.

+Bengaluru FC

+He signed for the ISL club Bengaluru FC on a two-year deal.
+He made his debut in a 2-2 draw against FC Goa in durand cup but remained on the bench for rest of the tournament as Bengaluru won the final by defeating Mumbai City FC 2-1.
+He remained on the bench for the rest whole season as a backup for Gurpreet Singh Sandhu and played in no games for the first team.
+He moved to Bengaluru FC B and played in the first group stage game of I-League 2 against FC Bengaluru United but received a straight red in the 38th minute.

+He was included in 2023 Durand Cup squad and played in a 2–2 draw against Kerala Blasters.